 - radio projects.

-Film and television projects may be single programs or a series addressing significant figures, events, or ideas and drawing their content from humanities scholarship.
-They must be intended for national distribution.
-The program welcomes projects ranging in length from short-form to broadcast-length video.
+Film and television projects may be single programs or a series addressing significant figures, events, or ideas.
+Programs must be intended for national distribution.
+The Division of Public Programs welcomes projects ranging in length from short-form to broadcast-length video.

 Radio projects may involve single programs, limited series, or segments within an ongoing program.
 They may also develop new humanities content to augment existing radio programming or add greater historical background or humanities analysis to the subjects of existing programs.
 They may be intended for regional or national distribution.

-Production grants support the production and distribution of digital projects, films, television programs, radio programs, and related programs that promise to engage the public.
+Production grants support the production and distribution of films, television programs, radio programs, and related programs that promise to engage the public.

-In the last five competitions the Media Projects: Production Grants program (formerly known as America's Media Makers: Production Grants) received an average of 39 applications.
+In the last five competitions the Media Projects: Production Grants program received an average of forty applications.
 The program made an average of six awards per competition, for a funding ratio of 15 percent.

 The number of applications to an NEH grant program can vary widely from competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com .

 Contact the staff of NEH’s Division of Public Programs at 202-606-8269 or firstname.lastname@example.org .
 Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.